 The number of horizontal rigs increased when large quantities of oil and gas in shale formations were discovered in the U.S. Oil companies combine horizontal drilling and hydraulic fracturing to access unconventional oil and gas formations and increase oil and natural gas production.

 By the end of September 2014, the number of horizontal rigs increased by ~300%, compared to in January 2007.
 During the same period, the number of vertical rigs decreased by ~62%.
-Vertical rigs are on a long-term declining trend.

 Key stocks and ETFs